bavanya/DNN_forPrecipitationPrediction/README.md

 2. Climate resilience
 3. Neuroscience

-**Experimental observation**
+**Important Experimental Observation**
 I have built models using tensorflow in one notebook and using pytorch in another for the same problem.
+The tensorflow model had more number of neurons in the second hidden layer than the model built in pytorch but I have observed that the same computation power was sufficient to train the tensorflow model for 2 epochs but wasn't sufficient for even 1 epoch training of the pytorch model.
+Also note that the size of the dataset taken was same for both the models.

 **An intriguing point on this topic**